- DAM platform expand_more

 Global cosmetic and skincare company Laura Mercier successfully launches their new digital asset management (DAM) system to gain the control and organization they need to get the most out of their content investment.

 Laura Mercier is owned by Shiseido, one of the largest and oldest beauty companies in the world.
-Seeing the value in a DAM system, Shiseido purchased the Widen Collective® for several companies within their family of brands, including NARS, Clé de Peau Beauté, Drunk Elephant, Laura Mercier, and Shiseido Professional.
-Laura Mercier intended to roll out out the new DAM system, but without a dedicated DAM admin to oversee the launch (and the system), the project stalled.
+Shiseido purchased the Collective for several companies within their family of brands, including Laura Mercier.
+But without a dedicated DAM administrator to oversee the launch and ongoing maintenance, the adoption of Laura Mercier’s DAM system stalled.

 Transition creative assets out of Box and into the Widen Collective